Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 Key Points:

-• You can add your girlfriend or boyfriend to your car insurance if you live together.
+- You can add your girlfriend or boyfriend to your car insurance if you live together.

 Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

-Yes, you can add your girlfriend or boyfriend to your car insurance.
-Generally, if you and your significant other live at the same address, your car insurance company will consider them a member of your household and request that you add your boyfriend or girlfriend to your car insurance policy.
+Yes, you can add your girlfriend or boyfriend to your car insurance and you may be required to if you live together.
+Generally, if you and your significant other live at the same address, your car insurance company will consider you household members and will therefore require each of you on your policy.

 You should also add your girlfriend or boyfriend to your car insurance policy if they drive your car frequently (more than 10 to 15 times a year), even if you don’t live together.
+If they drive your car infrequently, they will typically be automatically covered by something called “permissive use.”

 What Is Permissive Use?

-There are some exceptions to a permissive use clause.
+However, there are some exceptions to a permissive use clause.
 If your significant other falls under any of these restrictions, they may need to be added as a listed driver on your policy:

-4. Business use: If your girlfriend or boyfriend plans to use your car for business purposes, that may exclude them from your permissive use clause.
+- Business use: If your girlfriend or boyfriend plans to use your car for business purposes, that may exclude them from your permissive use clause.

 When Should I Add My Boyfriend Or Girlfriend To My Car Insurance?